-A cost-effective, natural and sustainable alternative
+A cost-effective, renewable and sustainable alternative

 From the second half of the 20th century, paraffin and other mineral hydrocarbons have been the primary source of waxes.
 Today, with volatile market conditions and uncertain availability of mineral waxes, many customers are turning to waxes based on vegetable oils as a cost-effective, natural and sustainable alternative.